-Anyways, I remain uncertain about my personal “born to run-ness” but I’ll eat chia seeds if they will help me stay awake, and they also serve as a thickener; I’ve seen some recipes where they replace flour or cornstarch thickeners with a chia and water mixture, which is what made me think I could add it to this recipe for the same reason, since I was worried about it being too runny given my random ingredients.
-I think now it would have set just fine without them, but you really can’t taste them and it was delicious with them in there.
+The chia seeds serve as a thickener here that makes the dessert set – I’ve seen some recipes where they replace flour or cornstarch or even eggs with a chia and water mixture, which is what made me think I could add it to this recipe for the same reason, since I was worried about it being too runny given my random ingredients.
+I think it would have set just fine without them, but you really can’t taste them and it was delicious with them in there.

 Light and fresh and fruity, this is totally guilt-free cheesecake.
 It also doesn’t taste very cream-cheesy thanks to the addition of the yogurt, which meant it was a hit with Carl who is normally not a fan of the flavour of cheesecake because of that main ingredient.
 My other taste tester also gave it a thumbs-up, as you can see.

 Now to find something to do with those leftover dried apricots, poppy seeds and rice vinegar…perhaps not all in the same day.

 - 1½ cups graham cracker crumbs

 - ¼ cup sugar

 - 1 (250 g) package low-fat cream cheese, softened